Spaghetti with Green Peppercorns Sauce

 Instructions

-• Boil the pasta al dente, according to the instructions on the package.
+• Boil the spaghetti al dente, according to the instructions on the package.
+Reserve a few tablespoons of the starchy pasta water before draining.

-• In a bowl, add feta cheese, sour cream, chopped dill, green onions and green peppercorns.
+• In a bowl, add the feta cheese, sour cream, chopped dill, scallions and green peppercorns.

-• Add the boiled pasta with 2-3 tablespoons of pasta water and blend together until the cheese melts and transforms into a creamy sauce.
+• Add the boiled pasta along with 2-3 tablespoons of the reserved pasta water and toss or blend everything together until the cheese melts into a smooth, creamy sauce.
+Serve immediately.

 Similar Posts